gullerya/data-tier/readme.md

 #### Versions ([full changelog](https://github.com/gullerya/data-tier/blob/master/docs/changelog.md))

+* __2.0.0__
+  * implemented [issue #29](https://github.com/gullerya/data-tier/issues/29) - removing non-convenience and ambiguity in API usage
+> !!!
+This is API breaking change!.
+While migration from an old API to the new one is easy - take care to go over the docs here.

 * __1.14.0__
   * upgrading `object-observer` dependency, which has a fix for a proper handling of an Error objects